Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Summarization Program

+We assume that we have a document $\mc{D} = \{D_{i}\}_{i=1}^{d} $ consisting of $d$ sentences and a corresponding abstractive summary $\mc{S} = \{S_{i}\}_{i=1}^{s}$ consisting of $s$ sentences.
+A Summarization Program $\mc{P}~=~\{T_{i}\}_{i=1}^{s}$ is defined as an (ordered) list of $s$ binary trees where each tree $T_{i}~=~(V_{i}, E_{i})$ is a structured representation of the generative process of each summary sentence $S_{i} \in \mc{S}$.
+Fig.~\ref{fig:main_fig} shows an example of an SP with two trees for two summary sentences.
+The set of nodes $V_{i}$ in each tree consists of single sentences, and the edges $E_{i}$ are labeled with one of the neural modules $m \in \{\mathit{paraphrase(\cdot)}, \mathit{compression(\cdot)}, \mathit{fusion(\cdot ,\cdot)}\}$.
 These modules represent operations over sentences wherein $\mathit{compression(X) \rightarrow Y}$ and $\mathit{paraphrase(X) \rightarrow Y}$ are unary operations and $\mathit{fusion(X,Y)} \rightarrow Z$ is a binary operation.
 The leaf nodes in each tree are sentences from the document $D_i \in \mc{D}$, and the root is a summary sentence $S_{i} \in \mc{S}$.
 All other nodes are intermediates sentences generated by executing a neural module (referred to as I1 and I2 in Fig.~\ref{fig:main_fig}).
 An edge from a node $u \in V_i$ to a node $v \in V_i$ labeled with the module $m$ means that $v$ is generated by executing $m$ on $u$.
-For example, in Fig.~\ref{fig:main_fig}, an edge `compression' from node D1 to I1 represents that I1 is obtained by compressing D1.
 The summary $\mc{S}$ is obtained by concatenating the root nodes of the trees in order.
+We hypothesize that the generative process of each summary sentence can be captured by composing different neural modules that operate over sentences.
+Following prior work on modular approaches to abstractive summarization~\citep{jing1999decomposition, jing2000cut, lebanoff2019scoring, lebanoff-etal-2020-understanding}, we define the following three neural modules for building Summarization Programs.